-VAT returns shall be submitted within 15 days of the month following the carrying out of the taxable operations for the taxpayers whose turnover is more than XAF50 million.
+VAT returns shall be submitted online via the E-TAX platform within 15 days of the month following the carrying out of the taxable operations for the taxpayers whose turnover is more than XAF50 million.

 If there are no taxable operations during the month, a blank tax return with the wording 'néant' (none) shall be filed with the tax administration.